pozsarzs/modshell/README.md

  - _Convert - Bin/Oct/Dec/Hex number converter_
    Unit for Turbo Pascal v3.0
    Public Domain, Copyright (C) 1993 Tom Wellige
- - _Ararat Synapse Release 40_
+ - _Ararat Synapse Release 40_ [^1]
    TCP/IP and serial library for FreePascal
    Modified BSD style license, Copyright (C) 1999-2012 Lukas Gebauer
- - _ProtCOM v0.1 Protected mode serial port handler for DOS_
+ - _ProtCOM v0.1 Protected mode serial port handler for DOS_ [^2]
    Unit for FreePascal
    Creative Common Zero Universal v1.0, Copyright (C) 2024 Pozsar Zsolt

 #### 3. About

-This is a utility that can be used on several operating systems, which can communicate with connected equipment using [Modbus](https://modbus.org/)/ASCII, Modbus/RTU and Modbus/TCP protocols.
+This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII, Modbus/RTU and Modbus/TCP protocols [^3].
 The program can - even automatically - read, write or copy data from one device to another (e.g. transferring settings).
 When copying, the source and destination register areas can be different.